aldo-gutierrez/bitmasksorter/README.md

             mask = mask | ei;
             inv_mask = inv_mask | (~ei);
         }
-        return new int[]{mask, inv_mask};
+        return mask & inv_mask;
     }

-    int mask = maskParts[0] & maskParts[1];
 ```

 TimSort uses merge sort for big lists and insertion sort for small lists, so it depends on the size of the array (N)
 TimSort is a hybrid algorithm.

-We can use the bitmask to create a hybrid algorithm with two variables N, and K
+We can use the bitmask to create a hybrid algorithm that takes into account not only N but also K (the range).
-where K is the number of bits in the bitmask and 2^K is the range, and if the range is low a modified Count Sort could be easily performed
+where K = 2**b, and b is the total number of (1)bits in the mask.

-The hybrid algorithms proposed use N and (2 ^ K) as a way to decide what algorithm or optimization to use in a hybrid sorting algorithm.
-(2 ^ K) could be better than the simple range.
-It could be faster as the bitmask calculation doesn't have IF instruction or other instructions in the for loop that are bad for the cache
+The best case is that if all the numbers are the same the bitMask is 0, so no more computation is needed;

+There are some bad cases that need to be considered, and when a recomputation of the bitmask is necessary for example:

-Off course there are bad cases, so for example if a list contains only the values 1111111110000000(65408) and 0000000111111111(511).
-In this case the range is (64897)
+Example 1: If a list contains only two values 1111111110000000(65408) and 0000000111111111(511).
+In this case the mask
-, but if we use the bit mask 1111111001111111 then the k range (2^k) is also (65151).
-If we partition by the first bit in QuickBitSorter then half the numbers will go correctly to the first partition and half to the other partition,
+is 1111111001111111.
+For this example QuickBitSort will partition by the first bit
+(1000000000000000) and the numbers will be sorted, when doing the next recursive partition it detects that all numbers
-and then in the next level of recursion after the partition all numbers will go to one partition, this is the case were a bitmask recalculation is needed.
+go to one partition and then after recalculating the mask as all the numbers are the same the bitMask will be 0 and the sort is finished

-The bitmask recalculation will produce 0000000000000000 that means everything is the same value and already sorted
-RadixBitSorter/RadixByteSorter doesn't consider this Bad case but QuickBitSorter does.
+Example 2: If a list contains positive and negative numbers then the mask will probably be -1 of 0xFFFFFFFF or 1111111111111111111111111111111.
+Then after partitioning the numbers in two, positives to one side, negatives to the other is better to recalculate the mask for each part
+This is done by all algorithms that use the BitMask QuickBitSort, RadixBitSort and others.

 ## QuickBitSorter

-Is similar to QuickSort but for choosing the pivot I use the bit mask.
-To be precise the plausible Average/Median according to the bit mask.
+Is similar to QuickSort but for choosing the pivot we use the bit mask.
+The first (one) bit of the bitmask is used as pivot
-Having the bit mask helps when doing a Count/Radix Sort for the last bits too.
+In the next recursion the next bit of the bitmask is used.

-This is different to other QuickSort algorithms that normally use the last element as pivot or choose the average of three
+This is different to other QuickSort algorithms that normally use the last element as pivot or choose the average of
-pivots.
+three pivots.

-This is similar to Binary MSD radix sort, but I think that the final bits count sort is different.
-And also Binary MSD radix sort uses all bits.
+This is somehow similar to Binary MSD radix sort, but instead of choosing a digit(word) or byte a bit is used
 More comparisons is need to understand the differences in performance and implementation.

-For example if list contains all the numbers from 0 to 127  the bit mask is 1111111 and the first partition is done using the plausible average/median
-that is zeroing all bits but the first in the bit mask:  1000000 (64).

-This could be a good or bad pivot depending on the distribution of the numbers.
-The bitmask doesn't provide information of the distribution

-This algorithm is slower than TimSort but faster than a Naive Stack Overflow QuickSort.
-However, if we do a Count Sort
+This algorithm is slower than TimSort but faster than a Stack Overflow QuickSort in general.
-for the last bits is faster than TimSort.
+However, when the number of bits is low is faster than Java TimSort.

-With the default parameters QuickSort uses a CountSort if the number of bits remaining is <=16.
-So for example if we sort
-an int number that can have 32 bits  the max level of recursion in the worst case scenario is 32-16=16
+If the bitmask is 11_1111_1111_1111_1111 then the first partition uses the mask 10_0000_0000_0000_0000, then the left and right
+partitions use the mask for the next bit 01_0000_0000_0000_0000, then for the las 16 bits another algorithm is used

+To further improve the performance for the last 16 bits we choose between a "Destructive Count Sort", and two different types of radix sort
+one that us radix sort by bits and the other by words (8-11bits), this depends  on the values of N and K range (2**b)

 Optimizations:

 - The partition is only done by the bits in the bit mask as described above
-- Optimization for small lists and or for the last bits, to choose between count sort and two different radix sort implementations
+- Optimization for small lists and or for the last bits, to choose between destructive count sort and two different radix sort implementations
 - Multithreading support

 See an analysis of the performance in the section Speed and Performance

 Usage:

 ```
 //Sorting int numbers
 IntSorter sorter = new QuickBitSorterInt();
 int[] list = ....
 sorter.sort(list);
 ```

 ```
 //Parallel sorting int numbers
 IntSorter sorter = new QuickBitSorterMTInt();
 int[] list = ....
 sorter.sort(list);
 ```

 ```
 //Sorting unsinged int numbers
 IntSorter sorter = new QuickBitSorterInt();